-In the digestive tract, marijuana seems to have the opposite effect.
+But in the digestive tract, marijuana seems to have the opposite effect.
 It actually makes you more likely to have nausea and vomiting.
-With first use, the signals from the brain may be more important.
+With the first use of marijuana, the signals from the brain may be more important.
 That may lead to anti-nausea effects at first.
 But with repeated use of marijuana, certain receptors in the brain may stop responding to the drug in the same way.
 That may cause the repeated bouts of vomiting found in people with CHS.

-It still isn’t clear why some heavy marijuana users get the syndrome.
-But others do not.
+It still isn’t clear why some heavy marijuana users get the syndrome, but others don't.

 What are the symptoms of cannabinoid hyperemesis syndrome?

 People with CHS suffer from repeated bouts of vomiting.
 In between these episodes are times without any symptoms.
-Healthcare providers usually divide these symptoms into 3 stages.
-They are the prodromal phase, the hyperemetic phase, and the recovery phase.
+Healthcare providers often divide these symptoms into 3 stages: the prodromal phase, the hyperemetic phase, and the recovery phase.

-During the prodromal phase, the main symptoms are usually early morning nausea and belly (abdominal) pain.
+Prodromal phase.
+During this phase, the main symptoms are often early morning nausea and belly (abdominal) pain.
 Some people also develop a fear of vomiting.
 Most people keep normal eating patterns during this time.
 Some people use more marijuana because they think it will help stop the nausea.
-This phase may last for months to years.
+This phase may last for months or years.

 - Ongoing nausea